Search the Graduate POS Manual

 1.6.6 Transfer credits

 You may transfer credits from another university and your transcripts will be evaluated to determine the number of transferable graduate credits.
 The initial evaluation will be made by your assigned program adviser or major professor in consultation with other teaching members of the English Department graduate faculty.
-Final review of requested transfer credits will be completed by the DOGE upon submission of the required Transfer Credit Petition form and accompanying paperwork (ISU English Department courses taken prior to entry into your current graduate program do not need to be included but will count towards the allowable number of transfer credits).
+Final review of requested transfer credits will be completed by the DOGE upon submission of the required Transfer Credit Petition form and accompanying paperwork.
+If the program adviser or major professor is the same person as the graduate faculty member evaluating the course for equivalency, the DOGE may contact the area coordinator or another area faculty member to confirm approval.
+In the case that the DOGE is also the student’s program adviser or major professor, the Associate DOGE will conduct the final review.
+ISU English Department courses taken prior to entry into your current graduate program do not need to be included but will count towards the allowable number of transfer credits.
 The course(s) are then added to your POSC form in AccessPlus as transfer credits approved by the department that will require final approval by the Graduate College when you actually submit for approval the completed POSC form.

 Transcript-related policies, all mandated by the university, apply to the transfer of credits: